Alperensahinn/OpenGLProject/README.md

 # OpenGLProject

 Basic scene renderer made with OpenGL.
-I'am continue to develop the project.
+I'am continuing to develop the project.

 https://youtu.be/p5OKmkn80rQ